freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 *Onion Service* (e.g., a news organization's SecureDrop) using Tor Browser.

-Imagine a SecureDrop instance for a new organization called *The New York World* with a .onion address like this:
+Imagine a SecureDrop instance for a new organization called *The New York World* with an onion address like this:

 `sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion`